 Even though you and your spouse don’t qualify for a joint simplified divorce, you can still resolve your divorce case without going to court.
 To resolve your divorce case, you and your spouse must sign a divorce settlement agreement and present the agreement and all related paperwork at a "prove up" hearing before a family court judge.
 During the divorce hearing, you must be ready to answer the judge's questions about how your agreement divides the marital property and supply any requested paperwork to support your answers.

 How Much Does it Cost to File for Divorce in Cook County?

-The two fees are viewed as a single fee of $639 paid at the time of e-filing.
-That’s because once you file the Marital Settlement Agreement with the Respondent’s Appearance alongside the Petition for Dissolution of Marriage, the appearance fee will be added to the filing fee, requiring you (plaintiff) to pay both fees when the divorce case is first e-filed.
+The two fees can be viewed as a single fee of $639 paid at the time of e-filing.
+That’s because once you file the Marital Settlement Agreement with the Respondent's Appearance alongside the Petition for Dissolution of Marriage, the appearance fee will be added to the filing fee, requiring you (plaintiff) to pay both fees when the divorce case is first e-filed.
 The petitioner will then seek reimbursement of the appearance fee since the defendant should pay it.

 What is the Cheapest Way of Getting a Divorce?

 If you and your spouse agree on all family law matters in your divorce case and the two of you do not need a written Marital Settlement Agreement, the defendant does not need to file an Appearance, and they are not required to pay the $237.00 fee.
 However, since the defendant won't be filing an Appearance, the plaintiff must have the Petition for Dissolution formally served on the defendant by either the Sheriff's office in the county where the defendant lives or by a private commercial process server.